Aredhele/Cardinal/README.md

 ## The concept

 <p align="justify">
 The concept behind Cardinal is simple : <b>Providing a core engine from which you can develop your own engine adapted to your needs</b>.
 When working on a video game, it often happens that it becomes impossible to use a generic tool or a common game engine.
 For instance, you have some vehicles moving at high speed in a wide open-world and you need a super fast assets streaming system.
 Most game engines will fail.
 With Cardinal, <b>you develop you own systems and plug it to the core</b>, building a custom engine adapted to your game.
-You're free to any third party library if you won't develop all by yourself.
-Finally, the core will include a common code base to most of video game, namely <b>containers, objects and entities, scripting systems etc</b>.
+You're free to use any third party library if you won't develop all by yourself.
+The core will include a common code base to most of video games, namely <b>containers, objects and entities, scripting systems etc</b>.
 </p>

 <p align="justify">